 Juliann lives with her husband and their two dogs in the beautiful Minnesota River Valley.

-Read her blog at therainbowtreeblog.com.
+Read her blog at isotretinoin over the counter.

 a tattoo on a woman's wrist that says "love."